hungrypc/notes/root/interview_cake/sorting_searching.md

   while (start < end) {
     const middle = Math.floor(start + ((end - start) / 2))

-    const lowerStart = start
+    // cut the array into subarrays, an upper an lower range of 1..n const lowerStart = start
     const lowerEnd = middle
     const upperStart = middle + 1
     const upperEnd = end

-    const possibleIntegersInLower = lowerEnd - lowerStart + 1
+    // this represents the number of integers that SHOULD be in our lower range const possibleIntegersInLower = lowerEnd - lowerStart + 1

-    let itemsInLower = 0
+    // count the number of integers that fall in our lower range let itemsInLower = 0
     for (const num of numbers) {
       if (num >= lowerStart && num <= lowerEnd) itemsInLower++
     }

+    // if the number of ints that fall in the lower range is GREATER than the number of ints that SHOULD be in our lower range
-    if  (itemsInLower > possibleIntegersInLower) {
+    // then the lower range contains the duplicate if  (itemsInLower > possibleIntegersInLower) {
-      start = lowerStart
+      // so we reset the total range to our lower range and do this again start = lowerStart
       end = lowerEnd
     } else {